PierSent/WebAPI_Task/README.md

 ### The Task
 The application should be something like Trello board: it needs to store information about projects and tasks and the app required to have tools to control the stored information.

+!!
+Edit and Delete functions are not working in the application yet, but everything do work in WebAPI !!

+Please check a short video that demonstrates a work of the app: https://youtu.be/gzVk8Y-_F1I

 ### Contacts
 If you want to contact me, please use this e-mail: piersent@yahoo.com